ImmortalBoi/poe-api-wrapper-proxyless/README.md

 Refer to the orignial documentation for any help, [here](https://github.com/snowby666/poe-api-wrapper/)

 ## Copyright:
 This program is licensed under the [GNU GPL v3](https://github.com/snowby666/poe-api-wrapper/blob/main/LICENSE).
-All code has been written by me, [snowby666](https://github.com/snowby666).
+All code has been written by [snowby666](https://github.com/snowby666).

 ### Copyright Notice:
 ```